cardrank/cardrank/README.md

 ## Future Development

-Rankers for Kansas City Lowball, Sökö, and other poker variants will be added to this package in addition to standardized interfaces for managing poker tables and games.
+Rank funcs for Kansas City Lowball, Sökö, and other poker variants will be added to this package in addition to standardized interfaces for managing poker tables and games.

 ## Links